VergeGroup/swift-verge/README.md

 ## Prepare moving to SwiftUI from now with Verge

-SwiftUI's concept is similar to the concept of React, Vue, and Elm.
+SwiftUI's concept is similar to the concept of React, Vue, and Elm. <br>
 Therefore, the concept of state management will become to be similar as well.

 That is Redux or Vuex and more.

-Now, almost of iOS Applications are developed on top of UIKit.
-And We can't say SwiftUI is ready for top production.
-However, it would be changed.
+Now, almost of iOS Applications are developed on top of UIKit.<br>
+And We can't say SwiftUI is ready for top production. <br>
+However, it would change.

 It's better to use the state management that fits SwiftUI from now.
 It's not only for that, current UIKit based applications can get more productivity as well.